CyberSource/cybersource-plugins-commercetools/docs/Commercetools-Setup.md

 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | {baseUrl}/configurePlugin | The baseUrl will be defined by where you deploy the plugin.
 HTTPS should be used for production.
 See [API Extension Setup](API-Extension-Setup.md) to know the values to be passed for the fields required before running the script |

-Alternatively, navigate to the `{baseUrl}/orders` endpoint and click on **Run Script** button in the UI page.
+You can navigate to the `{baseUrl}/orders` endpoint and click on **Run Script** button in the UI page.
 This will invoke the `{baseUrl}/configurePlugin` endpoint to handle the same.
 Ensure to create the extensions using the plugin endpoint provided in order to avoid authentication overheads later.

+Alternatively, you can create extensions and custom fields also by executing the following script command.

+      npm run setup-resources

+Following env variables are mandatory for the script to execute successfully:

+- PAYMENT_GATEWAY_EXTENSION_DESTINATION_URL
+- PAYMENT_GATEWAY_EXTENSION_HEADER_VALUE
+- CT_PROJECT_KEY
+- CT_CLIENT_ID
+- CT_CLIENT_SECRET
+- CT_AUTH_HOST
+- CT_API_HOST

+Refer [API Estension Setup](./API-Extension-Setup.md) to know more about the value to be populated to each of the variable.

+<b>Ensure to create the extensions using any one of the above approaches only in order to avoid authentication overheads later.</b>

+> **_NOTE:_** For all kind of deployments including local, AWS and for Docker image, the extension creation and customization using the npm command `npm run setup-resources` will be possible only if the system supports `npm`

 > **_NOTE:_** Authentication is required for accessing any endpoint in the plugin, hence ensure to provide the valid values for the same.
 Refer [Authentication](./Authentication.md) for more information.

-> **_NOTE:_** An example  of custom field creation and setting data to the created custom field can be found in [Example-Custom-Field](./Example-Custom-Field.md)
+An example  of custom field creation and setting data to the created custom field can be found in [Example-Custom-Field](./Example-Custom-Field.md)